 Dinner from 5 p.m. to 6:30 p.m.

-The Boxer Bistro (café and convenience store) in the University Center is typically open during the following hours*:
+Starbucks and the POD (on campus convenience store) in the University Center is typically open during the following hours*:

 Monday-Friday: 7:30 a.m. to Midnight